 What is Sports Event Marketing?

 First things first!
-Sports Event Marketing is used by companies to extend their reach, brand name and product awareness through sports clubs, sporting organizations, find event sponsorships and advertising deals.
+Sports Event Marketing is used by companies to extend their reach, brand name, and product awareness through sports clubs, and sporting organizations, find event sponsorships and advertise deals.
 Using sports marketing techniques has been proven to be an effective tool to promote consumer goods across different market sectors.

 Why should you care about Sports Marketing?